microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 The underlying `DesignSystem.getOrCreate` API gets the design system directly attached to the provided element.
 If one does not exist, it creates one.
 By default, if no element is provided, the design system is created on the `document.body`.
 Using this function abstracts those details and provides a much improved set of ergonomics to those using your components, while also giving you the opportunity to bake in certain configuration yourself, such as defining the default element prefix.

-Now, consumers of your components can setup your design system in their application with the button component as follows:
+Now consumers of your components can setup your design system in their application with the button component as follows:

 ```ts
 provideSpecialDesignSystem()